jeffbarnette/SEA_Advocate_Matcher/docs/API.md

 # Solace Advocates API Documentation

+> **📝 Disclaimer**: This API documentation serves as an example of comprehensive API reference documentation.
+In a real-world project, you would customize the endpoints, authentication methods, and response formats to match your specific API requirements and business logic.

 ## Overview

 The Solace Advocates API provides endpoints for managing and searching advocate data.
 This API is built with Next.js and uses PostgreSQL with Drizzle ORM.